-As Coordinator of the Architectural Studies B.A. and specialist in the history of architecture and urbanism, my teaching engages me with architecture around the world.
-Recent teaching projects include the study of pre-industrial "green" building principles (Architecture Across Cultures) and the incorporation of 3-D computer modeling in an introductory course in the history of Urban Design (Great Spaces).
-My scholarship focuses on architecture in France and Russia; recent publication projects explore architectural travel albums as media of cultural exchange and patrimony construction in the 19th century.
+As Coordinator of the Architectural Studies B.A. and specialist in the history of architecture and urbanism my work centers on architecture's relationship to culture, place and memory.
+My recent teaching projects include the study of pre-industrial "green" building principles (Architecture Across Cultures), the incorporation of 3-D computer modeling in a course on the history of Urban Design (Great Spaces), and the development of a custom iPad app for a short-term study abroad course (Art and Politics in Paris: Reading Power in Space and Image) developed with Professors Jennifer Germann of Art History and John Barr of Computer Science.
+My scholarship focuses on architecture in France and Russia in the 18th and 19th centuries; recent publication projects explore, in these contexts, the illustrated architectural travel album as a medium of cultural exchange and the competing claims of history and contemporaneity in the urban setting.
 When not teaching, researching or photographing buildings I might be found cooking, reading, swimming, or traveling with my husband, a landscape architect, and our 15 year-old daughter.

 - Architecture Across Cultures

 - Great Spaces: An Introduction to Urban Design